influxdata/flux/docs/SPEC.md

 #### Shebang Comments

 If the first line of a flux script begins with the magic bytes `#!` it is treated as a comment.
-Flux scripts may be executed directly with the shebang `#! /usr/bin/env -S flux execute -f` in unix like operating systems where `env` supports the `-S` flag for argument splitting.
+Flux scripts may be executed directly with the shebang `#! /usr/bin/env -S flux execute --file` in unix like operating systems where `env` supports the `-S` flag for argument splitting.

 #### Tokens